nabilaws/aws-map-eks/README.md

             Resource: "*"

 ```
+  - AWS Lambda function
  ....

+/!\ This Function is limited to map-migrated tags - feel free to modify for your needs /!\

-The AWS Lambda function itself is written is PowerShell/.NET Core
+The AWS Lambda function itself is written is PowerShell/.NET Core.

+CloudTrail event trigger the AWS Lambda function to modify the AutoScaling group created by Amazon EKS for the compute node.

+The function will copy the Amazon EKS Cluster Tags (map-migrated) to the underlying EC2 resources created by the autoscaling group.

 https://github.com/nabilaws/aws-map-eks/blob/master/aws-eks-tagging.ps1